aardappel/lobster/lobster/docs/source/implementation.md

-Where you place these files depends on the platform, on Windows / Linux it is next to the lobster executable, on OS X / iOS it is the application bundle under Contents, on Android it’s under assets in the .apk.
+Where you place these files depends on the platform, on Windows / Linux it is next to the lobster executable, on OS X / iOS it is the application bundle under Contents, on Android it’s under assets in the .apk, and with emscripten there’s an assets directory also.

 Extending Lobster
 -----------------